micahflee/securedrop/docs/development/virtual_environments.rst

 -------

 A compromise between the development and production environments.
-This configuration can be thought of as identical to the production enviornment, with a few exceptions:
+This configuration can be thought of as identical to the production environment, with a few exceptions:

 * The Debian packages are built from your local copy of the code, instead of